xuy/divvy2fitbit/README.md

 divvy2fitbit
 ============

-Divvy2fitbit converts your divvy bike trips to fitbit activities.
+Divvy2fitbit converts your divvy bike trips to fitbit biking activities.

-It reads your trip information from Divvy (including date, source and destination stations, and during), and employs Google Maps API to calculate the bicycling distance of the trip.
+It reads your trip information from Divvy (including date, source and destination stations, and duration), and employs the Google Maps API to calculate the cycling distance of the trip.
-It then converts the trip into an "biking" activity and uploads to fitbit.
+It then converts the trip into a "biking" activity and uploads it to fitbit using their API.

-*Note:* right now Divvy does not offer exact times for trips, so we log everything activity at 5:00pm.
+*Note:* right now Divvy does not offer exact times for trips, so we log these activity at 5:00pm.
 You can edit the starting time in fitbit, or change the time to something else.
-I am going to nag the Divvy developers to expose trip start time.
+I have nagged the Divvy developers many times for this...

 Prerequisites
 -----------------